 What those collaborations will look like?
 That’s an open-ended question.
 Will it shake up the current mental framework of participants?
 Absolutely!
 Participants are not just students and/or academics.
 Arts & science wants to share the results of the collaboration between artists and scientists with a broad and diverse audience.

-Mindblowers Crosstalks Difference Day BANG!
-(PILAR) STAL …
+Mindblowers Difference Day PILAR STAL Homo Roboticus …

 The Science Outreach Office brings science from the Vrije Universiteit Brussel and the Erasmushogeschool Brussel to the general public.
 Their work is suited within a science outreach task, assigned by the government to all university associations.